 How much can I borrow mortgage?
-Mortgage calculator, rates and affordability explained as interest rate rises
+Mortgage calculator and affordability explained amid high interest rates

 Both the cost of living crisis and Bank of England’s decision to raise interest rates have made it crucial to understand what mortgage you can afford